wangfowen/owenwangdotcom/_posts/2016-10-20-pathfinding-satisfaction.md

 that introduce aspects of randomness.
 Maybe learn something new, or meet some new people, or perhaps both through something like [Learning Night](http://learningnight.com/){:target="_blank"} (shameless plug).
 Things that could potentially open the doors to something more.

-Sometimes when an opportunity presents itself but I'm feeling too in my comfort zone, thinking about this concept helps me push past the initial discomfort.
+Sometimes when an opportunity presents itself but I'm feeling too in my comfort zone, like when I don't feel like socializing at an event I'm attending, thinking about this concept helps me push past the initial discomfort.
 Who knows what may result.

 {% image /images/pathfinding/small-jump.png "" %}